INDOOR AIR QUALITY (IAQ)

 It is very simple to operate because there are no moving parts to deal with.
 Just place the badge in your home for 24 hours.
 Air diffuses through a micro-porous membrane and collects vapor on special prepared adsorbents inside the monitoring badge.
 Record the start and stop times and send the badge back to ACS laboratory for analysis.
 The analysis report explains if the concentration level of your home is exceeding the exposure limit.

 Indoor Air Monitoring Product List [More Info]

 FOR OCCUPATIONAL EXPOSURE

 For workplace exposure, the ACS monitoring badges meet OSHA requirements for exposure times from 15 minutes to more than 8 hours.
-The analysis is done in an AIHA accredited laboratory.
+The analysis is done in an AIHA-LAP, LLC accredited laboratory.

 All-inclusive price for Badge, Analysis, and Report.